PPMC-lab/aSyn-fibrils-MD/README.md

 # aSyn-fibrils-MD
 Molecular dynamics simulations of $\alpha$-synuclein fibrils and natural peptides using the [CALVADOS model](https://github.com/KULL-Centre/CALVADOS) (Tesei et al., 2021).
-This repository contains specific data and coding scripts to reproduce the analyses of the study "Full-length molecular models of brain-derived α-synuclein fibrils enable mechanistic validation of therapeutic peptide binders by coarse-grained simulations" (submitted).
+This repository contains specific data and coding scripts to reproduce the analyses of the study "Full-length molecular models of brain-derived α-synuclein fibrils enable mechanistic validation of therapeutic peptide binders by coarse-grained simulations" (preparing submission).

 ## Documentation
 Topology and trajectory files of modelled systems to be found in CORA.RDR repository.
 CORA repository contains both topology (.pdb) and trajectory (.dcd) files obtained for all simulations.